eliaabumanneh/BeakNet/README.md

 # TLDR;

 Bird image classification tool built using a trained convoluted neural network.
+It can predict the species of a bird using a provided image with 84% accuracy.
 You can view it [here](https://github.com/eliaabumanneh/BeakNet/blob/main/BeakNet_main.ipynb)

 # Project Summary